FAQ’s

 Our address is 570 Sawkill Road, Milford, PA 18337.

-We have 4 camps located at this address: Camp Nah-Jee-Wah, Cedar Lake Camp, Round Lake Camp and Teen Camp.
+We have 3 camps located at this address: Camp Nah-Jee-Wah, Cedar Lake Camp, and Teen Camp including our Round Lake inclusion program.

 International Campers – What airports can my camper fly into?

 Once your child is registered, please contact us regarding flights and times before making any arrangements.
-If at all possible, flight arrangements should be made through Newark Liberty International Airport.
+If at all possible, flight arrangements should be made to Newark Liberty International Airport.

 International Campers – Do you provide linens for international campers?